akai-z/github-downloader/README.md

 # GitHub Downloader

-Github Downloader is a shell tool that allows to download Github repositories
+GitHub Downloader is a shell tool that allows to download GitHub repositories
 sources without having to install Git and cloning.

-Instead, it uses [Github API v3](https://developer.github.com/v3/) to do that.
+Instead, it uses [GitHub API v3](https://developer.github.com/v3/) to do that.

 The tool could be useful in Docker images, where installing Git might not be needed.